Michael has been an avid gamer and part-time writer for more decades than he cares to remember.

 An Introduction to Falcon 4

-The problem was it was full of bugs, not many people had a ninja PC, and it was complicated to fly.
+The problem was that it was full of bugs, not many people had a ninja PC, and it was complicated to fly.
 For my friends and I who had grown up flying Falcon 1–3, number 4 was a disappointment.

 Avionics and Cockpit

-The avionics have been updated, and as for the weapon systems, again these have been brought kicking and screaming up to date, with all the modern laser and GPS guided systems implemented in amazing detail.
-Seriously, the avionics suite is on par with the DCS A-10 simulation, it is that comprehensive and well researched.
+The avionics have been updated; as for the weapon systems, again these have been brought kicking and screaming up to date, with all the modern laser- and GPS-guided systems implemented in amazing detail.
+Seriously, the avionics suite is on par with the DCS A-10 simulation; it is that comprehensive and well-researched.

-The cockpit is 3d, fully clickable and has support for TrackIR and 6 degrees of freedom.
-By fully click-able, I mean that instead of using keyboard commands, you actually use the mouse to click the buttons in the cockpit.
-For this reason I cannot recommend TrackIR highly enough, especially for this sim where the ability to zoom in and look around with just a head movement can make the difference between life and death and frees up the mouse for activating the switches.
+The cockpit is 3-D and fully clickable, and it has support for TrackIR and 6 degrees of freedom.
+By fully clickable, I mean that instead of using keyboard commands, you actually use the mouse to click the buttons in the cockpit.
+For this reason, I cannot recommend TrackIR highly enough, especially for this sim where the ability to zoom in and look around with just a head movement can make the difference between life and death and frees up the mouse for activating the switches.

-Now lets be honest, I have never, and most likely never will, fly an F-16 of any description.
-I have however flown one hell of a lot of combat flight simulators, many of which include the F-16 in one form or another.
+Now, let's be honest: I have never flown an F-16 of any description and most likely never will.
+I have, however, flown one hell of a lot of combat flight simulators, many of which include the F-16 in one form or another.

 The dynamic campaign is all there, and it works flawlessly.
-You select the theatre and campaigns from Korea and Israel, and the dynamic generator works the war on both sides, and generated missions you can choose from, so if air to air is your thing, no problem, if not, select one of the air to ground missions.
+You select the theatre and campaigns from Korea and Israel, and the dynamic generator works the war on both sides.
+You can choose from the generated missions, so if air-to-air is your thing, no problem; if not, select one of the air-to-ground missions.

-The really cool thing about these missions is that what you do really effects the outcome of the evolving war.
-One example I came across was the decision to take out a bridge to stop a tank advance, or an airfield to earn air superiority for the area.
-Both had merits, and of course drawbacks.
-I took the easier option of dropping the unprotected bridge, and suffered constant harassment from Mig-19s and 21s.
+The really cool thing about these missions is that what you do really affects the outcome of the evolving war.
+One example I came across was the decision to either take out a bridge to stop a tank advance or an airfield to earn air superiority for the area.
+Both had merits and, of course, drawbacks.
+I took the easier option of dropping the unprotected bridge, and I suffered constant harassment from Mig-19s and 21s.

-Also, you really do get the illusion that you are a small part of a much larger war machine, right from the briefings, to the campaign map and especially in the air.
-The sky is alive with allied and opforce aircraft, tank battles rage and it seems like everyone has a job to day, and they get straight on with it in the most efficient way.
+Also, you really do get the illusion that you are a small part of a much larger war machine, from the briefings to the campaign map and especially in the air.
+The sky is alive with allied and opforce aircraft, and tank battles rage.
+It seems like everyone has a job to do, and they get straight on with it in the most efficient way.

-- You need the original Falcon 4 .exe file, or the CD so you can install it.
-BMS if kinda like a patch in this respect.
+- You need the original Falcon 4 .exe file or the CD so you can install it.
+BMS is kinda like a patch in this respect.

-- A fair amount of time, its taken me several days as an experienced armchair pilot to get to grips with some of the more simple avionics.
+- You'll need a fair amount of time to adjust to BMS; it has taken me several days as an experienced armchair pilot to get to grips with some of the more simple avionics.